HP Pavilion Slimline s3000 Desktop PC series support

 Before you begin, check the following items:

-- Make sure the motherboard in the PC can support the type of drive that you want to install.
+- Make sure the motherboard in the computer can support the type of drive that you want to install.
 The most compatible drives are IDE, followed by Ultra-IDE (EIDE), and then Serial ATA (SATA).

-- If you want to add an additional hard drive to the PC, you probably should upgrade the power supply as well.
+- If you want to add an additional hard drive to the computer, you probably should upgrade the power supply as well.
 Especially if additional components like memory or a CD or DVD drive were also added.

 - If you are installing new drive, you will need recovery discs to format the new hard drive.